maykinmedia/zgw-consumers/docs/model_fields.rst

 Usage
 *****

-For example you have a case which type is defined in the external API "Casetypes" http://example.org/casetypes/ .
+For example you have a case which type is defined in the external API "Casetypes".
 The credentials to access this API are already stored in the ``Service`` model:

 .. code-block:: python